loewexy/pdns-manager-website/content/documentation/api.md

 record you want to update.
 Click on the "share" symbol, the last icon in the record row.

-On the following page press *Add key*.
+On the following page, press *Add key*.
 Enter some description and paste the public key from the clipboard into the text field.

 Confirm your inputs with *Add*.
 Remember the ID which is assigned to your new remote permission.

-Now back on your machine which should do the update you can call the client with data of your choice like that:
+Now back on your machine which should do the update, you can call the client with data of your choice like that:

 ```bash
 ./pdns-client -s https://dns.example.com/ -d <domain> -i <id> -c <content>
 ```

-Where:
+With:

-* &lt;domain&gt;: is the complete name of your record
+* &lt;domain&gt;: beeing the complete name of your record
-* &lt;id&gt;: is the remote access id which you remember from above
+* &lt;id&gt;: beeing the remote access id which you remember from above
-* &lt;content&gt;: is the new content of your record
+* &lt;content&gt;: beeing the new content of your record

 This should update the data as you requested.

-You can get more options of pdns-keygen and pdns-client through the -h option, which will give you some hints what you can do.
+You can get more options of pdns-keygen and pdns-client through the -h option, which will give you some hints about what you can do.

 #### API description

 The POST API is very simple.
 You need a RSA keypair and you must be able to sign data with it.

-The first action you do is to send a JSON like the following as POST data to the URL *https://dns.example.com/api/remote.php?getNonce*.
+The first action you need to do is to send a JSON like the following as POST data to the URL *https://dns.example.com/api/remote.php?getNonce*.

 ```json